 The Next Foundation course

-The next two day Foundation course is planned for autumn 2021, dependent on the Covid-19 situation.
+The next Foundation course is planned for spring 2022, dependent on the Covid-19 situation.
 Course fee: £450 (£420 from the same organisation).
 Lunches and refreshments provided.

 Course location : Sedbergh, Cumbria.
 In the heart of The Yorkshire Dales.
 Accommodation available.